walaoaaa1234/PSSnipeFeeder/README.md

 ### For instruction how to use Discord to feed the bot, check [DiscordCrawler](https://github.com/pogarek/PSSnipeFeeder/tree/master/DiscordCrawler) directory.
-### For instruction how to use Msniper.com website to feed the bot, check [MSniperReader](https://github.com/pogarek/PSSnipeFeeder/tree/master/MSniperReader) directory.
+### ~~For instruction how to use Msniper.com website to feed the bot, check [MSniperReader](https://github.com/pogarek/PSSnipeFeeder/tree/master/MSniperReader) directory.~~
+(doesn't work right now - msniper.com is  behing CloudFlare)

 ## Adding pokemon data manually